first-try-software/first-try-software.github.io/_posts/2019-08-30-industrialist.md

 subtitle: Factories build things.
 Industrialist builds factories.
 slug: industrialist
 date: 2019-09-02 16:23:00
-tags: [oop, factory, design, patterns, design-patterns, gem, industrialist]
+topics: [oop, factory, design, patterns, design-patterns, gem, industrialist]
 ---
 In object oriented design, a factory is a method or class whose only responsibility is to build objects of a particular type.
 So, an AutomobileFactory would be responsible for building Automobile objects.